gpvicomm/gpvicomm-android/README.md

 # GpVicomm Android SDK

-HSBC Global Payments Android SDK is a library that allows developers to easily connect to the HSBC CREDITCARDS API
+GpVicomm Global Payments Android SDK is a library that allows developers to easily connect to the GpVicomm CREDITCARDS API

 ## Installation